Gradium TTS · Gradium

 F5-TTS · SWivid

 F5-TTS uses flow matching with a Diffusion Transformer (DiT) backbone.
-MOS 4.1 with 336M parameters and strong zero-shot cloning from 5–15 seconds of reference.
+It has 336M parameters and strong zero-shot cloning from 5–15 seconds of reference.
 The flow-matching architecture produces more consistent output than autoregressive approaches, avoiding the occasional artefacts of GPT-style TTS.
 CC-BY-NC 4.0 — so non-commercial only.
+It still needs shared-prompt audio before it can be ranked by Elo here.

 Architecture